What are we measuring?

 How are we doing?

-Violent Crime Rate by County Jurisdiction
+Violent Crime Rate by City

 It is important to note that the comparison of jurisdictions in terms of crime rate should not be interpreted as a comparison of the effectiveness of local law enforcement.
-The different areas of Fulton County vary drastically in terms of household income, poverty level, economic opportunity, educational attainment, age structure, and population stability, all of which can affect crime levels.
+The different areas of Fulton County vary drastically in terms of household income, poverty level, economic opportunity, educational attainment, age structure, and population stability, all of which can strongly affect crime levels.